ida-mdc/workshop-visualization/content/tutorial-volume-rendering-bdv.md

 ## Paintera

 {{< notes >}}
-TODO rewrite this in my own words: Paintera is a general visualization tool for 3D volumetric data and proof-reading in segmentation/reconstruction with a primary focus on neuron reconstruction from electron micrographs in connectomics.
+Paintera is a general visualization tool for 3D volumetric data and proof-reading in segmentation/reconstruction with a primary focus on neuron reconstruction from electron micrographs in connectomics.
 {{< /notes >}}

 {{<horizontal>}}